VanessaEvo/SQL-Tester/README.md

 - Are NOT responsible for any damages caused
 - Do NOT condone unauthorized testing
 - Do NOT provide support for illegal activities

-**By using this tool, you agree to:**
-- Take full responsibility for your actions
-- Comply with all applicable laws
-- Use tool only for authorized purposes
-- Follow responsible disclosure practices

 ---